filecoin-project/specs/content/systems/filecoin_files/piece/_index.md

 8. Finally, _CommR_ (or _Commitment of Replication_) is the hash of CommC || CommRLast.

 Finally, it is important to add a note related to the _Payload CID_ (discussed in the first two steps above) and the data retrieval process.
 The retrieval deal is negotiated on the basis of the _Payload CID_.
 When the retrieval deal is agreed, the retrieval miner starts sending the unsealed and "un-CAR'ed" file to the client.
 The transfer starts from the root node of the IPLD Merkle Tree and in this way the client can validate the _Payload CID_ from the beginning of the transfer and verify that the file they are receiving is the file they negotiated in the deal and not random bits.

+## PieceStore

+The `PieceStore` module allows for storage and retrieval of Pieces from some local storage.
+The piecestore's main goal is to help the [storage](https://github.com/filecoin-project/go-fil-markets/blob/master/storagemarket) and [retrieval market](https://github.com/filecoin-project/go-fil-markets/blob/master/retrievalmarket) modules to find where sealed data lives inside of sectors.
+The storage market writes the data, and retrieval market reads it in order to send out to retrieval clients.

+The implementation of the PieceStore module can be found [here](https://github.com/filecoin-project/go-fil-markets/tree/master/piecestore).